-- (5) The amounts shown represent awards of time-vested restricted share units granted to the named executive officers in April 2004, 2005, 2006 and 2007, and restricted stock granted to each named executive officer, other than Messrs.
-Falk and Black, in February 2003. - Time-Vested Restricted Share Units.
-Except as provided in footnote (12) below, the vesting schedule for time-vested restricted share unit awards is as follows: 33 percent after three years following the grant, an additional 33 percent after the fourth year and the remaining 34 percent after the fifth year.
-Except as provided in footnote (11) below, dividends are paid in cash on the number of restricted share units at the same rate and on the same day as paid to all our stockholders. - Restricted Stock Awards.
-Restricted stock awards vest on the fifth anniversary of the date of grant.
-Dividends on the number of shares of restricted stock are paid in cash at the same rate and on the same day as paid to all our stockholders. - (6) The values shown in this column are based on the closing price of our common stock on December 31, 2007 of \$69.34 per share. - (7) The amounts shown represent awards of performance-based restricted share units granted to the named executive officers in April 2005, 2006 and 2007.
-Performance-based restricted share unit awards granted in 2005, 2006 and 2007 vest on April 28, 2008, April 26, 2009 and April 25, 2010, respectively, in a range from zero to 150 percent of the target levels indicated based on the achievement of specific performance goals.
+Restricted Stock Awards.
+The restricted stock awards vested on February 17, 2008, the fifth anniversary of the date of grant.
+Dividends on the number of shares of restricted stock are paid in cash at the same rate and on the same day as paid to all our stockholders.

+(6) The values shown in this column are based on the closing price of our common stock on December 31, 2007 of \$69.34 per share.

+- (7) The amounts shown represent awards of performance-based restricted share units granted to the named executive officers in April 2005, 2006 and 2007.
+Subject to accelerated vesting as described in "Potential Payments on Termination or Change in Control," performance-based restricted share unit awards granted in 2005, 2006 and 2007 vest on April 28, 2008, April 26, 2009 and April 25, 2010, respectively, in a range from zero to 150 percent of the target levels indicated based on the achievement of specific performance goals.
 Amounts shown represent target levels for these awards, other than for the April 2005 grant.
 The April 2005 grant represents the current vesting pace of this award of 140%.
 See "Discussion of Summary Compensation and Plan-Based Awards Tables."
 Dividends are paid in cash on the target number of restricted share units at the same rate paid and on the same day as to all our stockholders. - (8) The values shown in this column are based on the target level of restricted share units (or, for the April 2005 grant, the 140% level as described in footnote (7) above) and the closing price of our common stock on December 31, 2007 of \$69.34 per share. - (9) Includes 33,775 options transferred to TKM, Ltd., a family partnership established by Mr. Falk and his spouse. - (10) Includes 61,015 options transferred to TKM, Ltd. - (11) Dividend equivalents on restricted share units granted as part of Mr. Black's signing bonus that are reinvested in additional restricted share units. - (12) Under the terms of Mr. Black's letter agreement, these restricted share units, granted as part of his signing bonus, vest in April 2011.